 Science & Environmental Journalist

-I graduated from the University of Colorado with a master's degree in environmental journalism and graduate certificate in environmental policy.
-While my reporting often keeps me on the road, I've previously lived in and reported from Toronto, Ontario, Washington, DC, and Boulder, Colorado.
+She graduated from the University of Colorado with a master's degree in journalism and graduate certificate in environmental policy.
+While her reporting keeps her on the road, she's previously lived in and reported from Washington, DC; British Columbia; and Boulder, Colorado.

 In the Media